 A Fairtrade Borough

-In May 2017 Ards and North Down Borough Council became a Fairtrade Borough.
+We are proud to announce that in May 2017 Ards and North Down Borough Council became a Fairtrade Borough.

 To become a Fairtrade Borough we had to show commitment from all sectors of the community to promote and use fairly traded products.